anxuae/pih2o/README.rst

 The **pump** can be replaced by an electro valve if the tank water is upper than the plants (watering by gravity).
 The number of **soil moisture sensors** can be easily adapted from 1 to 4.
-The **transistor** is optional, the sensors can be directly connected to the 5V pins in order to power them continuously (but it accelerate their corrosion).
+The **transistor** is optional, the sensors can be directly connected to the 5V pin in order to power them continuously (but it accelerate their corrosion).

 Hardware
 ^^^^^^^^

 * 1 Raspberry Pi 2 Model B (or higher)
-* 1 Peristaltic dosing pump (or electro valve)
+* 1 pump and its power supply (or electro valve)
 * 1 to 4 soil moisture sensors (Arduino TE215)
-* 1 Analog-to-Digital Converter (ADS1115 16 Bit 4 Channel I2C)
+* 1 Analog-to-Digital Converter (ADS1015 or ADS1115 4 Channel I2C)
 * 1 transistor NPN (type BC237B but other may work fine)
 * 1 resistor of 1500 Ohm
 * 1 Relay module (5V DC)